CrowdDynamicsLab/Stack_Exchange_Autopsy/Outline.md

   - **Methodological Limitations:** the assumptions of our model and other limitations.
 - **Conclusion**

-Here's a few alternative titles
+Here's a few alternative titles:

-***Failing at Scale: Modeling the Dynamics of User Content Generation in Stack Exchange Websites***
+**Failing at Scale: Modeling the Dynamics of User Content Generation in Stack Exchange Websites**

-***The Size Conundrum: Modeling the Dynamics of User Content Generation in Stack Exchange Websites***
+**The Size Conundrum: Modeling the Dynamics of User Content Generation in Stack Exchange Websites**